 Remove your soil sample from the oven or from the counter.

-Weigh weigh boat + soil.
+Weigh and record the total mass (weigh boat + dry soil).

-Subtract the mass of the empty weigh boat from the mass of the to get the mass of the dry soil sample.
+Subtract the mass of the empty weigh boat from the mass of the weigh boat+ dry soil to get the mass of the dry soil sample.
 Record this value.

+Dry soil (g) = (total mass) – (empty weigh boat)

 To obtain the % soil moisture value use the following equation: